ismaeldamiao/tuim/src-loader/README.md

    For now the library can be compiled for Unix like systems and Windows.
 - **Processor:**
-   Support to ARM are partially implemented.
+   Support to ARM and AMD64 are partially implemented.

 ## Building